caido/documentation/src/common_errors.md

 <img alt="Date mismatch" src="/_images/error_date_mismatch.png"/>

-You may see this error during login, it means that your computer time is out of sync.
+You may see this error during login, it means that your computer time is likely out of sync.
+Visit [time.is](https://time.is/) to confirm it.

 We allow 5 minutes slippage between the "real" time and your computer time.
 To fix it, you will have to manually resync the time using NTP.